Jp-s24/MNIST_BARCODE_GENERATOR/README.md

 This project assigns barcodes to a dataset of 100 images from the MNIST database.
-Using threshold projections and the Hamming distance algorithims, it compares barcodes to find visually similar images within the dataset.
+Using threshold projections and the Hamming distance algorithim, it compares barcodes to find visually similar images within the dataset.